chrissavage2300/PIC33EP-Tutorial/readme.md

 Project 3: Take an ADC Reading and turn on/off an LED

-Project 4: PWM an LED using output compare.

-Project 5: Vary the PWM based on a pot
+Project 4: Vary the PWM based on a pot

-Project 6: Output the ADC reading Via UART
+Project 5: Output the ADC reading Via UART

-Project 7: Talk to another micro Using SPI.
+Project 6: Talk to another micro Using SPI.
 Take ADC reading and output it via SPI to another micro which will display it via UART

-Project 8: Encoder Module.
+Project 7: Encoder Module.
 Read Encoder Module and output it via UART

+Project 8: TBD

 Project 9: TBD